 It's an instantly iconic look, the corset has been helping to create that classic hourglass look for centuries.
-That unmistakable look has become as much of an integral part of alternative fashion as our trusty stick of kohl eyeliner, whether it's a voluptous curvy burlesque look or a whimsical Victorian gothic outfit, we certainly do adore our corsets – but just where do you start when your looking for that perfect piece.
+That unmistakable look has become as much of an integral part of alternative fashion as our trusty stick of kohl eyeliner.
+Whether it's a voluptous curvy burlesque look, or a whimsical Victorian gothic outfit, we certainly do adore our corsets – but just where do you start when your looking for that perfect alternative corset.

 If you prefer something for style and comfort then it's most likely that you'd prefer to pick up a fashion corset.
 These are designed more for show than waist training, and often can be worn with minimal fuss - making for a quick and easy, but still incredibly stylish look.

 Fashion corsets are made using a lightweight plastic boning that's flexible, this allows for comfort when worn and a significantly lower price tag than it's fully boned counterpart.
 You can pick these corsets up with ease at many alternative clothing shops.